-General education, values and skills, major, minor (if required), foundation courses (if required), validation of computer literacy, and validation of overall advanced and institutional hours.
+General education, major, minor (if required), foundation courses (if required), validation of computer literacy, and validation of overall advanced and institutional hours.

 Students must orally present and defend a paper written on a philosophical topic.
 The specific topic must be accepted by a philosophy faculty memer.